 Diet Affecting The Liver

-A diet containing toxins is also harmful for the liver.
+A diet containing toxins is also harmful to the liver.
 Some toxins act quicker than others and consuming foods such as specific poisonous mushrooms can even cause liver failure or even death within days.
-The liver is damaged overtime by certain toxins such as: Alcohol.
+The liver is damaged over time by certain toxins such as Alcohol.

 A good diet improves the health of a person suffering from hepatitis C. If a diet is balanced, this leads to better functioning and a lower risk of cirrhosis of the liver.
 This also helps the immune system fight of illness and remain strong.

 Individuals with hepatitis C do not call for a special diet.
 However, eating healthy and avoiding alcohol and being overweight is what’s needed.
 Special cases where the illness does affect one's diet include: